Pabasaraa/HackerRan-Problem_Solving_Assessment/README.md

-# Problem Solving Skills Assessment
+# Problem Solving Skills Assessment - HackerRank
 This repository contains my solutions to the problem-solving skills assessment tests on HackerRank.
 Each solution is written in JavaScript.

 ## Problem 1: Longest Subarray